Special Education

 English Language Learning (ELL) Identification and Placement

-The following is the process for identifying and placing ELL students in an appropriate language program that assures them of an equitable, quality education:
+The following is the process for identifying and placing EL students in an appropriate language program that assures them of an equitable, quality education:

-• Students whose parents have approved their participation in an appropriate English language development program will receive alternative services under the direction of the ELL Endorsed Teacher.
+- Students whose parents have approved their participation in an appropriate English language development program will receive alternative services under the direction of the ELL Endorsed Teacher.
 Services are in effect for one school year.
 Each year, the student is assessed to evaluate progress and to determine if the student should continue in the ELL program.
 The assessment used is WIDA.
-When the ELL student has reached proficiency level 5 (Bridging) that determines that services are no longer necessary, the student is exited from the ELL program.